garcios/asset-trak-portfolio/atp-web/README.md

 ```

 ## What it looks like
-The initial screen, populated with mock data, appears as follows.
+The initial screen, populated with mock data, appears as follows (Last updated on 10 Feb 2025).
 > Please note that this is still in the early stages of development and will be updated as progress is made.

 ![screenshot4.png](screenshot4.png)